What is callus?

 A podiatrist can professionally remove calluses and address the cause of excessive pressure.
 This can include:

-- The safe removal of calluses and fissures
+- Safe removal of calluses and fissures

 - Advice on shoes and socks to reduce friction